gmag11/painlessMesh/README.md

 `nodeId` The node that originated response.

-`delay` One way network trip delay in nanoseconds.
+`delay` One way network trip delay in microseconds.

 ### bool painlessMesh::sendBroadcast( String &amp;msg)